odeblic/asset-management/README.md

-# Money and Risk Management
+# Bankroll Management

-*"How much money should we risk in a trade on the market ?"*
+*"How much money of your asset should you risk in a trade on the market ?"*
+*"How many chips of your stack should you risk in a bet when playing poker ?"*

 ## Introduction

-This is a core point in trading.
-Once the market moves are anticipated and we make a decision to invest a part of our portfolio to open a position, the very important question comes : how much money ?
+This is a core point in trading and poker.

+Once the market moves or the players and their hands are anticipated, we make a decision to invest a part of our portfolio to open a position.
+Then comes the very important question : how much money to bet in ?

 Of course, it is related to the probablity of wining over the probability of losing.
 If we had a chance to open positions with a positive expectation, we might be tempted